-The purpose of this chapter is to give the designer an understanding of the procedure to develop retaining wall plans.
+This chapter describes the procedure to be used in the development of retaining wall plans.
 This chapter should be used in conjunction with the Structures Design Guidelines (SDG), Structures Detailing Manual (SDM) and the applicable Instructions for Design Standards (IDS).